jtdimasaka/jtdimasaka.github.io/wellbeing/TheBridge.md

 # Favorite Words

 These are two short phrases I personally like from the book:
-- **Here and now**: brings our awareness to the present moment and feel the grace and texture of my surrounding.
+- **Here and now**: brings our awareness to the present moment and feel the grace and texture of our surroundings.
 - **Notice and breath**: reminds us to allow the process to take time and feel it fully.

 ## Step 1: Heartbreaks and Tears - how and why we get hurt